 The College of Medicine certifies that all program and college requirements have been met.
-Degree certification forms are prepared in the College of Medicine M.D.
-Registrar's office and forwarded to the SEPC (M4) for final determination that all requirements for the M.D. degree have been met.
+Degree certification is prepared in the College of Medicine M.D.
+Registrar's office and forwarded to the Student Evaluation and Promotion Committee (M4) for final determination that all requirements for the M.D. degree have been met.
 Medical students who have completed all the requirements for the degree and have successfully completed the required clerkships may request a letter to that effect prior to the receipt of the degree.
 Such letters will be issued by the College of Medicine M.D.
 Registrar's office.